Curriculum Associates logo.

 Describe your motto on data-driven instruction.
 Consider how you use i‑Ready or other data.

-If you know what the problem is, you can fix it. i-Ready Diagnostics help us identify problems within the classroom.
-As a teacher, I use this data to accelerate some groups and remediate others.
-Other data points and reports throughout the year, like Standards Mastery, help guide my direction for my scholars' needs.
+If you know what the problem is, you can fix it. i-Ready Diagnostics help us identify problems.
+I use this data to accelerate some and remediate others.
+Other reports, like Standards Mastery, help guide my direction for scholars' needs.

 Describe your classroom culture in three words.